weka511/astro/README.md

 ### TODO

- * The effect of condensation and evaporation on the energy balance (WIP)
   * The total amount of volatile at the surface at each point in time (WIP)